Joyce Beatty: 2020

-Starting in late 2019 and into early 2020, Beatty was campaigning for her fifth term as the representative of Ohio's 3rd congressional district.
+Starting in late 2019 and into early 2020, Beatty was campaigning for her fifth term as representative of Ohio's 3rd congressional district.
 She faced her first primary challenge since she was elected in 2012, with The Columbus Dispatch writing that the "winner of the Democratic primary almost certainly will go to Washington representing the heavily Democratic district."
 At the end of 2019, it was reported she had $1.7 million in her campaign account.
 In February 2020, she was criticized for accepting campaign contributions from financial services PACs while also overseeing the House Financial Services Committee.
-According to OpenSecrets, at the time, Beatty had raised $5.1 million as a candidate for the U.S. and Ohio Houses, of which $1.5 million was from the finance, insurance and real estate industries.
-In her defense, she argued she had a "record of grilling bank executives who come before her committee and that much of the money from those PACs came from lower-level employees," and that while Congress needed campaign finance reform, the PAC contributions were "legal under current rules".
+According to OpenSecrets, at the time, Beatty had raised $5.1 million as a candidate for the U.S. and Ohio Houses, of which $1.5 million was from the finance, insurance, and real estate industries.
+In her defense, she argued that she had a "record of grilling bank executives who come before her committee and that much of the money from those PACs came from lower-level employees" and that although Congress needed campaign finance reform, the PAC contributions were "legal under current rules".

 In March 2020, The Intercept reported that Beatty and her husband sold one of their Columbus properties in 2013 "to a developer while Otto Beatty sat on the zoning board that approved the sale", leading to accusations of gentrification and "money in politics" by Beatty's political opposition.
 Beatty called the criticism a "distortion" of her husband's record.
 Otto Beatty, in an interview with The Dispatch, said his wife had nothing to do with the property's pricing: it had been sold when Otto Beatty was on the Downtown Commission, which "reviewed a request to demolish the existing structures on the property and replace them with a high-rise apartment building".
 Arguing at the time in favor of demolition and redevelopment, Otto Beatty noted he did not take part in the final vote.

 On April 28, 2020, Beatty won the Democratic primary, defeating challenger Morgan Harper, a self-described progressive.
 Harper, who had been backed by the Sunrise Movement, a group that backed Representative Alexandria Ocasio-Cortez, lost with 32% of the vote to Beatty's 68%.
 Beatty defeated Republican nominee Mark Richardson with 71% of the vote.